-215 away from the threshold.
-For a positive initial SMB forcing, the shortest GrIS deglaciation time is around 12 kyr, whereas if the initial SMB forcing is negative Greenland becomes mostly ice-free in 8 kyr or fewer (Fig. 2).
-Detailed GrIS retreat pattern and timescales for each simulation are displayed in the supplementary videos.
+GrIS keeps decreasing until 40 kyr, after a retreat slowdown between 15 and 20 kyr (Fig. 2 and Table 1).
+For the other simulations in the complete-melt group, timescales decrease quickly as the initial SMB forcing gets lower and moves away from the threshold.
+For positive initial SMB forcing, the shortest GrIS deglaciation time is around 12 kyr, whereas if the initial SMB forcing is negative, Greenland becomes mostly ice-free in 8 kyr or fewer (Fig. 2).
+A detailed GrIS retreat pattern and timescales for each simulation are displayed in the supplementary videos.